wimpheling/hit/README.md

 Every `object` (except, not yet implemented, embedded sub-objects) is indexed.
 That implies :

 - every object must have an `_id` field, with a value of type `string`
-- every object can be located using these three indices :
+- every object (except the root object) can be located using these three indices :
   - parent_id
   - parent_property
   - parent_position